-- It is important to maintain the temperature of the area between 45°F (7°C) and 90°F (32°C) during initial curing.
+- It is important to maintain the temperature of the area between 45 degrees Fahrenheit (7 degrees Celsius) and 90 degrees Fahrenheit (32 degrees Celsius) during initial curing.
 Preparation should include enlarging small cracks and holes and avoiding V-shaped cuts.

 - Hydraulic cement shall be blended using a mechanical mixer with rotating blades to ensure a uniform mix.

 - Pre-wet mixer and remove excess water from it.

 - Add water following manufacturer's recommendation and then add the dry hydraulic cement mix.
 Do not add water once it begins to set.

 - Blend at relatively low speed and be sure to blend only a small amount of cement that can be placed within working time.

 - Start applying the hydraulic cement at the top of the crack making your way down.
 Press firmly the paste into place, maintaining the same amount of pressure until the cement begins to harden and the leak is stopped.

 - Do not blend excess water as this will cause bleeding and segregation.

 - Do not use any other admixtures or additives.